apmuthu/frontaccounting/extensions/Extensions/zen_import/readme.txt

 1. FrontAccounting -> Setup -> Install/Activate Extensions

-   Click on the icon in the right column corresponding to zen_orders
+   Click on the icon in the right column corresponding to zen_import

    Extensions drop down box -> Activated for (name of your business)

-   Click on "active" box for zen_orders -> Update
+   Click on "active" box for zen_import -> Update

 2. FrontAccounting -> Setup -> Access Setup